The Pan-STARRS1 Database and Data Products: Overview of the PSPS Database Schema

 Figure~\ref{fig:objidmap} and Figure~\ref{fig:imageidmap} show graphical representations of how to join various tables.
 On these figures, the table names are boxed, while the columns to be used to join are in ovals.
 For the diagram with \texttt{objID} in the middle, it shows that any of the boxes connected to \texttt{objID} can be joined to each other using \texttt{objID}.

-All tables with photometric or astrometric information involving different sources or objects have an index, called \texttt{objID}. \texttt{ObjID} is not unique, and is loosely based on RA and Dec, see Section~\ref{sec:schemaobjid} for more information.
+All tables with photometric or astrometric information involving different sources or objects have an index, called \texttt{objID}. \texttt{ObjID} is only unique for the object type of tables, and is loosely based on RA and Dec, see Section~\ref{sec:schemaobjid} for more information.
 It is possible to use the \texttt{ObjID} to get a rough estimate of the RA and Dec, but this should not be used for the definitive RA and Dec.
-Use {\em ObjectThin} to get the RA and Dec calibrated to 2MASS, and use {\em GaiaFrameCoordinate} to get the RA and Dec calibrated to Gaia astrometry.
+Use {\em ObjectThin} to get the RA and Dec calibrated to 2MASS, and use {\em GaiaFrameCoordinate}(for DR1) or {\em ObjectThin}(for DR2)to get the RA and Dec calibrated to Gaia astrometry.
 When available and possible, if joining 2 tables and they both have the same column name like \texttt{uniquePspsXXId}, join those 2 tables using the \texttt{uniquePspsXXId}.
 See Table~\ref{table:uniqueuepsps} to see the \texttt{uniquePsps} column name. \texttt{UniquePspsXXId} is designed to be unique, specifically for the cases of when there are multiple detections that are sufficiently close by, they will have the same \texttt{objID} but different \texttt{uniquePspsXXId}s.

 It is possible to join every detection, no matter what stage of processing it is from, back to the original exposure(s) and to the OTAs.
 Figure~\ref{fig:imageidmap} shows how to do this.
 For each stage of processing, there is an associated (stage)imageID that is mapped back to the \texttt{imageID} via tables of the name \texttt{(stage)ToImage}.
 For example, if one wanted to find out which exposures contributed to a detection in {\em StackObjectThin}, they would join to {\em StackToImage} using the \texttt{stackImageID}.
 This allows the user to find data within the database as well as to find out the corresponding images to download from MAST.